MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/arc-azure-sentinel.md

     ```

 > [!NOTE]
-> It is optional, but highly recommended to scope the service principal to a specific [Azure subscription and resource group](/cli/azure/ad/sp).
+> We highly recommend that you scope the service principal to a specific [Azure subscription and resource group](/cli/azure/ad/sp).

 ## Onboard Azure Sentinel